briansimiyuj/doctor-appointment-app/README.md

     f.
 Create a component for the input labels and mount it on the Sign Up Form component
     g.
 Create a button and a function to handle the sign up button click
     h.
 Create a span to switch to the Sign In component when the user already has an account
+    i.
+Retreive `name`, `email`, `userType`, `password` and `confirmPassword` from the Login Context
+    j.
+Retreive `signUp` function from the Sign Up Hook
+    k.
+Create a function to handle the form submission
+      i. if there is `userType` selected, call `signUp` function with the retrieved values as parameters

+    j.
+Attach the form submission function to `onSubmit` event of the form

   5. Create a Sign In component and mount it on the Login page if isSignUp is false
      a.
 Render the Sign In title and description